GarrettHaley/docker-ce/README.md

 Head over to https://hub.docker.com and register an account.
 For the purposes of this tutorial the account I created is called "centostutorial" and wherever that string is used, replace it with the appropriate username.

 ### Configure Docker on your CentOS CLI
+Once you've got a Docker account registered lets head over to your CentOS box and get docker installed.
+On the command line interface you'll need to run the following commands:

 ### Get Familiar with Alpine